atafs/PROJECTS_until_2014/README.md

       - Diagrams: knowledge about several types of diagrames (classes, use cases, sequencial, states,...)
       - SQL: knowledge about SELECT, WHERE, FROM, ORDER BY, SubQueries, Triggers.
 Still in progress further expension of this subject.

-  = C and SH: also in those folders there is the study I made in these langagues.
+  = C and SH: in those folders there is the study I made in these langagues.

-  = RUBY: there is the beginning os the study of it.
+  = RUBY: there is the beginning of the study of it.
 Basic Knoledge of it´s structure.

   = PERL: tha same in this language